vidyagc/portfolio/_posts/2014-11-28-design-nonprofits-2.markdown

 <span class="highlight-line">Have a strategic technology plan.</span> You can make site overhauls part of a work plan, based on your tech budget, but a typical schedule is every three years.
 To this end, have a technology reserve fund to which you make monthly contributions.
 You can also seek grants to redesign your site.
 Having a techonolgy plan as part of a strategic plan will reinforce the importance of your technology.
 </div>

-<h5>I hope you found part 1 and 2 of this post useful.
+<h5>I hope you found parts 1 and 2 of this post useful.
 If you have any questions, feel free to contact me.
-Check back in January for another post on useful local (Twin Cities) resources for learning web development and maintenance technology.
+Check back in January for another post on local (Twin Cities) resources for learning web development and maintenance technology.
 Cheers!</h5>